LicensePro

 How to Apply: Step-by-Step

 File your health department permit application with the Charlotte city clerk or licensing department.
-Many North Carolina municipalities now accept online applications.
+Many North Carolina municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$1120 (typical range for Charlotte).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Protect Your Charlotte Business